National Committee

 Harry Woodhouse, National Chair

-Harry is a first-year English Language and Linguistics student at the University of Kent.
+Harry is a second-year Linguistics student at the University of York.
 He’s particularly interested in neurolinguistics and early-stage speech-disorder diagnostics, focusing on assessing oromotor function to aid early diagnosis. -

 Michael Ellam, National Chair